 Was there anything that happened in your life to inspire you to create Start Where You Are?

 The idea for Start Where You Are came to me while I was browsing Pinterest.
-Noticing a large amount of inspirational and positivity quotes that were continually being shared and re-pinned, I wondered: if the right message was being shared, why did so much of my generation feel lost and confused and unsatisfied with their lives?
+Noticing a large amount of inspirational and positive quotes that were continually being shared and re-pinned, I wondered: if the right message was being shared, why did so much of my generation feel lost and confused and unsatisfied with their lives?
 As I discovered, the discrepancy lay between what people were reading and what they were doing.
-In order to make a change or achieve a realisation, conscious reflection and action is necessary.
+In order to make a change or achieve a realisation, conscious reflection and action are necessary.

 Do you think there's a growing demand for mindfulness, in a world that is becoming obsessed with technology and constantly being 'plugged in'?

 I do.
 I use technology every day and it makes my life more manageable in many ways, but it can also serve as a distraction.
 I think it’s very important to be in tune with yourself – with your heart, spirit, and body – and the way to do that is by listening to yourself.
 Mindfulness doesn’t mean separating yourself from technology or other people.
 Rather, it encourages self-cognisance and develops the ability to stay rooted within yourself.